daguar/voicemail-for-that/README.md

 Anthropomorphizing inanimate objects by providing them a voicemail that people can call.

-## Usage
+## Setup

-To use the app for your own purposes, you need a voice file, a server (or something like Heroku) to run the Rails app, and a Twilio account.
+To use the app, you'll need a welcome voicemail file, a server (or something like Heroku) to run the Rails app, and a Twilio account.

-### Voice File
+### The Welcome Voicemail File

 Record a voice file in the persona of the inanimate object you're providing a voicemail for.
 Make sure you mention two things: